PRODYNA/magnolia-cms-mailchimp-integration/README.md

 When the action is clicked, a new tab Import Audience is displayed.

 ### Import Audience
 The tab Import Audience allows the user to create a connection between (existing or new) CSV files of a specific format and a List of Mailchimp.
 Every item of the Import Audience shows this connection between CSV and List.
-After the connection has been created, the item can be selected in order the emails of the CSV to be imported to the specified mailchimp List.
+After the connection has been created, the item can be selected in order the emails of the CSV to be imported to the specified Mailchimp List.
 ![[import-audience.png]]
 The following Actions are available:
 1. Create Import Audience Job (CSV) - visible when no items of the browser is clicked